Terminology of the British Isles: The British Isles

 The British Isles is a group of islands in the Atlantic Ocean off the coast of Continental Europe.
 It includes Ireland, Great Britain, the Isle of Man, Shetland, Orkney, and thousands of smaller islands.
-Traditionally the Channel Islands, are included, however these specific islands are geographically part of mainland continental Europe, as they are positioned off the French coast of Normandy.
-The term is disputed (see British Isles naming dispute).
+Traditionally the Channel Islands, are included, but these specific islands are geographically part of mainland continental Europe, as they are positioned off the French coast of Normandy.
+The term is disputed (see Names of the British Isles).

 Great Britain

 Great Britain is the largest of the British Isles.
-On Great Britain are located three constituent countries of the United Kingdom: Scotland in the north, England in the south and east and Wales in the west.
+On Great Britain are located the bulk of three constituent countries of the United Kingdom: Scotland in the north, England in the south and east and Wales in the west.
 There are also numerous smaller islands off its coast (not coloured red on the attached map) that are administered as part of England, Scotland and Wales.
 The inclusion of these smaller islands means political 'Great Britain' covers a slightly larger area than the island of Great Britain.

 Ireland

 The second largest island in the group is Ireland.
 Most of the island is in the Republic of Ireland.
-The north east of the island (Northern Ireland) is part of the United Kingdom.
+The northeast of the island (Northern Ireland) is part of the United Kingdom.
 There are also numerous smaller islands off the coast of Ireland.